AngleProtocol/angle-docs/governance/angle-dao.md

 For the DAO to be governed efficiently, the community needs to be able to discuss the different ways forwards and the improvements being proposed.
 This happens on our [Discord](https://discord.com/invite/5Af6xum9bc), where there is a dedicated **improvement-proposals** section.

-More formal proposals are then dicussed in our governance forum at [gov.angle.money](https://gov.angle.money)
+More formal proposals are then discussed in our governance forum at [gov.angle.money](https://gov.angle.money)

 ## 🗳 Voting